yiyousong/AttentionMixture/readme.md

 This was never tested.
 I plan to test this in future when I enter NLP or CV, I don't have any data or card to test this yet. uploaded now to provide insight

+May 6th update:
+this seems function in my diffusion model. next step is to test on PHI-1.5.